riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

 A faster single-cycle reset is available.
 This is accomplished by using another rename snapshot that tracks the *committed* state of the rename tables.
-This *committed Map Table* is updated as instructions commit.
+This *Committed Map Table* is updated as instructions commit.
 [3]_

 Causes